Relocation· 8 min read

 If you’re planning to live in an HDB flat and want a dog that isn’t on the approved list, your options are three:

-Specified-breed dogs: what changes in daily life
+Specified dogs: what changes in daily life

-Prohibited breeds: no path to import
+The import-banned breeds: no path in

 If you have any doubt about your dog’s breed classification — particularly if it’s a rescue with unclear parentage — get a written breed opinion from your current vet before the move, and confirm with AVS in advance.
 This is one situation where a professional pet relocation service earns its money, because they will flag the issue before your dog is on a flight.